sethyuan/logseq-plugin-kanban-board/README.en.md

   {{renderer :kboard, ((board block ref)), list, bg}}
   ```
   Here `bg` is the property with the image path.
 The image path can be a relative path in Logseq or a local absolute path or an URL.
+- Tracking of card's duration in each list.

 ## List data structure